Ernest Prakasa

-Ernest Prakasa (born in Jakarta, Indonesia, January 29, 1982) is an Indonesian comedian, stand up performer, writer, and actor.
+Ernest Prakasa (born 29 January 1982) is an Indonesian comedian, stand up performer, writer, and actor.
 He became popular after receiving third place in Stand Up Comedy Indonesia (SUCI) in 2011.
 He is known as a Chinese-Indonesian comedian who often uses his ethnic background as a standup comedy subject.
 Ernest obtained his degree from Padjadjaran University, majoring in International Relations.